ricardosantosfc/saveDforest-documentation/README.md

 While the game itself was built with Unity, the web-app that supports it is based on a MEAN stack.

 ## Related saveDforest repositories
-- [saveDforest-frontend](https://github.com/ricardosantosfc/saveDforest-frontend-public) - Frontend of the web-app
+- [saveDforest-frontend](https://github.com/ricardosantosfc/saveDforest-frontend-public) - Front-end of the web-app
-- [saveDforest-backend](https://github.com/ricardosantosfc/saveDforest-backend-public) - Backend server of the web-app
+- [saveDforest-backend](https://github.com/ricardosantosfc/saveDforest-backend-public) - Back-end server of the web-app
 - saveDforest-unity-game - Unity game project (COMING SOON...)